Bimmerforums - The Ultimate BMW Forum

 Euro-floating rotors/Axxis Ultimates/Stoptech SS lines

-E39 M5 trunk lip spoiler, AA exhaust, custom midpipe and hi-flow cats, GC RTAB shims/GC RSMs
+E39 M5 trunk lip spoiler, AA exhaust, GC RTAB shims/GC RSMs

 Euro airbox and snorkel/540 HFM/24# injectors/JimC chip/BW intake boot